jdimauro/witch-lights/README.md

 Repeat this process on the other end of the NeoPixel strip with the other end of the waterproof cable.
 And repeat again for each NeoPixel strip you use.

+#### Test NeoPixel Reels

+I used an Arduino Uno to create a dedicated test rig for NeoPixel reels after soldering them; you can either do this, or load the `NeoPixel_Reel_Test` sketch on the Arduino Due.
+Either way, borrow one of the enclosure terminal boards (or make an extra one), and connect the "out" end of a waterproof cable to it, and hook the power and NeoPixel data lines to the Arduino.

+The `NeoPixel_Reel_Test` sketch runs alternating colors down the length of any NeoPixel 5-meter reel connected to it.

 ### Pulling Cable

 Use a cable snake to pull ribbon cable through the heyco conduit.
 Oh yeah, cut the conduit to length first.